A data ecosystem fosters sustainable innovation

 The above scenarios show that we cannot look at the future with today’s eyes.
 Today, it would be unthinkable for companies to not try asking for certain kinds of data, or to consider sharing their customers’ data with others.
 But because all of these options are possible, the economics around personal data are bound to change completely.
 This will have major consequences on future business models.
 In a post-Big Data world, data is a commodity under control of the people, such that attempting to collect it becomes completely pointless.
 There is no reason to fuel an engine with more gas than it uses, when storing excess fuel becomes a responsibility with significant liability.

 The reason we so often hear about it in the context of these topics, is because large companies purposely inject privacy into discussions as a red herring.
 This causes a distraction from the conversation we ought to be having, which is control over data.
 Privacy is a one-sided story that solely focuses on people, who have intentionally been primed with the term so often that they stopped caring about it a long time ago.
 Since there’s also no benefit to companies, neither side has an incentive to implement it properly.
 In contrast, control via personal data pods creates opportunities for both people and companies, as argued and exemplified above.
 Privacy is a choice that people should be able to make, and they gain that ability when they can take control of their personal data, as one of the many choices they might want to make.
-Today, we already get some privacy, at the mercy of what companies are willing to provide—but clearly no control, which is what would enable us to take matters into our own hands.
+Today, we already get some privacy, at the mercy of what companies are willing to provide—

 The two-sided benefits delivered by personal data vault ecosystems is why I believe that they are the future-oriented way of thinking about the data-driven economy.
 It demonstrates once and for all that giving people control can increase the amount of data available to deliver high-quality services.
 Personal data, innovation, and privacy need not be at odds with each other in an ecosystem designed for sustainability.